This article demonstrates how to use rsync.

 Using these rsync options, we can go through some examples.
 Suppose you want to back up your web site files to another server.
 To do this, follow these steps:

-To back up (or “push”) your public_html directory to a user account on a remote server at example.com, type the following command:
+To back up (or “push”) your public_html directory to the user account on a remote server at example.com, type the following command:

 rsync -avz -e ssh public_html [email protected]:~/backup